 In the future, I hope to conduct clinical research to understand better and treat pain psychopathologies and genetic disorders.
 More specifically, I am interested in less viable symptoms (e.g., pain perception deficits and emotion dysregulation) and their presentation in under-researched populations, including girls, young adults, and high-IQ individuals.
 I look forward to a whole immersion experience exploring the efficacy and application of multimodal treatment methods, especially those incorporating mindfulness, exercise, and behavioral psychology.
 Working simultaneously in research and clinical settings has helped me appreciate the value of bench-to-bedside perspectives.
 I hope to include both research and clinical practice in my nursing.

-Furthermore, I also look forward to many years of working with and studying those who experience chronic pain or transition from chronic to pain as a result of a disability or genetic disorder.
-Pain is known to be correlated with many mental health disorders, so teaching adolescents to best manage pain through positive coping strategies, in my option, is essential.
-I can bring critically important life experience to the program and to the patients that I will be treating.
-My central, long-term research area is focused on those who experience chronic pain as a result of a disability and/or genetic disorder, especially adolescent females.
+Furthermore, I look forward to many years working with and studying those who experience chronic pain or transition from regular to pain due to a disability or genetic disorder.
+Pain is known to be correlated with many mental health disorders, so teaching adolescents to best manage pain through positive coping strategies is essential.
+I can bring critically important life experience to the program and the patients..
+My central, long-term research area focuses on those who experience chronic pain due to a disability and genetic disorder, especially adolescent females.
 I want to be able to intervene before negative coping strategies result in mental health concerns, such as anxiety or depression.
-I would be especially honored to work with any of the faculty involved with the Manton Center for Orphan Disease Research.
+I would be incredibly honored to work with any faculty involved with the XXXX Center for Orphan Disease Research.